Boosting Good Gut Microflora

 When we consume resistant starch, butyrate is formed in the large intestine.
 It's one of the most important short-chain fatty acids, with powerful anti-cancer effects.
 A major energy source for colon cells, butyrate helps lower blood sugar levels, repair leaky gut, and slow down carbohydrate digestion.
 It increases levels of leptin (a hormone that reduces appetite) while decreasing ghrelin (the hormone that triggers hunger).

 Synbiotic supplements combine probiotic bacteria with prebiotic fibre that work together to amplify the probiotic effect.
-Look for formulas that include prebiotic fibre and incorporate natural fermentation in their production process like Dr. Ohhira's (the world's best-selling probiotic, produced in Japan through the fermentation of various fruits, vegetables, mushrooms, and seaweed).
+Look for formulas that include prebiotic fibre and incorporate natural fermentation in their production process like Living Alchemy’s Your Flora.
 Other quality supplements include New Beginnings from Olie Naturals (a liquid fermented probiotic supplement from Denmark), and products by Metagenics and Genestra that contain clinically-proven strains.
 Don't be persuaded by products hyping billions of colony forming units in their marketing.
 When it comes to probiotic supplements, it's not the quantity that matters, it's the strains.

-Three of my favourite prebiotic supplements are Fiberrific, a tasteless soluble hydrolyzed inulin powder derived from chicory that dissolves completely in water XOS, a 'xylo-oligosaccharide' chewable soluble fibre prebiotic and an insoluble superfine tasteless resistant potato starch powder that can be added to smoothies, green food drinks, or simply a glass of water.
+Two of my favourite prebiotic supplements are Fiberrific, a tasteless soluble hydrolyzed inulin powder derived from chicory that dissolves completely in water; and an insoluble superfine tasteless resistant potato starch powder that can be added to smoothies, green food drinks, beet juice crystals, or simply a glass of water.
 These products feed the healthy bacteria of our gut microbiome.
 Research indicates that combining both soluble and insoluble prebiotics may provide a more effective synergistic health benefit, as each type works in different areas of the colon.
 I've had clients with a variety of GI and digestive issues that have experienced relief by combining a quality probiotic supplement with a soluble and insoluble prebiotic supplement.